craftercms/docs/source/developers/cook-books/how-tos/working-with-crafter-studios-api.rst

    There are two authentication methods that can be used: JWT and HTTP Basic

-   JWT is standard widely adopted as a secure authentication method, this is the prefered way.
-HTTP Basic is simple but not as secure as JWT and for that reason it is disabled by default, however, it can be very useful for local development environments.
+   JWT is a widely adopted standard for secure authentication and is the preferred way.
+   HTTP Basic is simple but not as secure as JWT and for that reason it is disabled by default.
+However, it can be very useful for local development environments.

    In both authentication methods you need to know the credentials of a user with the right permissions depending on the operations that you need to execute.
 For this example we will generate a token for the ``admin`` user but in